ydeltastar/godot-scene-texture/README.md

 - Real-time preview in the inspector and editor.
 - Can bake at runtime so it doesn't need to store pixel data in the resource file (great for version control).
 - Supports advanced rendering features like global illumination by defining a custom `Environment`.

+## Installation and How to Use

+- Automatic: Install it from the [Godot Asset Library](https://godotengine.org/asset-library/asset/3506) in the `AssetLib` tab in the Godot editor.
+- Manual: Download the source code and copy the `addons` folder into your project folder.

+Make sure the plugin is activated in `Project > Project Setting > Plugins`.
+Create a new `SceneTexture` resource anywhere that takes a `Texture2D`, like a button icon.
+Set the scene to render and configure.

 ## License